Are you a dividend investor?

 If so, you’re probably well aware how difficult it can be to track and manage a portfolio of multiple high-dividend paying stocks.
 You could always just invest with a plan in mind and just assume the dividends are being paid out… but there are plenty of dividend trackers that can help you get the job done and make managing your portfolio much easier.

-In this guide, we’ll provide you with our list of the best dividend trackers available.
+In this guide, you can see our list of the best dividend trackers available, compare each of them for their features, and see which is is right for you.
 Each offers a different service level, and while most are premium services, some are offered free.
-Because each offers a different portfolio of services, you can choose the one that will work best for you.

 Why Use a Dividend Tracker?

 You can invest in funds that specialize in dividend stocks, and even a few that focus on the so-called Dividend Aristocrats.
 But many investors prefer to pick from among the 50 or so stocks listed among that privileged group.
 You might choose only 10, 15, or 20 out of the group that you feel offer the best combination of dividend yield and future growth, in an attempt to outperform the group or even the funds.

 But investing in individual stocks is always more complicated than fund investing.
 As your portfolio grows beyond a small number of stocks, keeping track of the group will become increasingly challenging.

 A dividend tracker will enable you to aggregate your holdings on a single platform.
 By keeping your portfolio in one place, with a platform or app designed specifically for dividend stocks, you’ll find it much easier to keep track of the stocks and the dividends each pays.

 In addition, a good dividend stock tracker can help you to identify stocks to add to your portfolio, as well as alert you to some you already hold that may be poised for a dividend cut or even elimination.
 That can give you a valuable opportunity to shed a company before it turns into a big loser.

 What to Look for in a Dividend Tracker